 S: It used to be my root bark that was the traditional source for root beer.
 Now artificial flavorings are used since safrole, the cancer-causing compound responsible for the scent, has been banned by the FDA.
 Still, my plant parts have been used for centuries by Indigenous peoples and Europeans alike as part of their culinary, medicinal, and economic histories.
 Did you know that my dried and ground leaves are the source of a spicy herb used in Louisiana Creole gumbo?
 Or that my wood was used in early toothbrushes?
 I could go on…I’ve been around for a long time!

 L: This is fascinating!
 No wonder you were voted “most intriguing” tree of the 2021 Tournament of Trees.
 It is truly an honor to know you.
 With your permission, I am going to add you to my Circle of Tree Friends.
-I feel luck to have moved here into a landscape full of potential new friends.
+I feel lucky to have moved here into a landscape full of potentially new friends.

 S: Likewise.
 I am happy to make your acquaintance.
 Young plants are vital to our community and legacy.
 Welcome to the neighborhood and enjoy the sunshine!